turingschool/curriculum/source/projects/headcount.markdown

 ##### `.graduation_rate_by_year`

-This method returns a truncated three-digit floating point number representing a percentage.
+This method returns a hash with years as keys and a truncated three-digit floating point number representing a percentage.

 *Example*: